 Yes.
 Depending on the type of care you need, we can help you review insurance, in-office membership, current offers, and financing options before you decide how to move forward.

-How much does an emergency dental visit cost?
+How much does an emergency dental visit cost without insurance?

 Educational content only; not medical advice.
 If you believe you have a life-threatening emergency, call 911.